MrHoban/MrHoban/README.md

 ---

 ### 🧠 About Me
-- 📊 I’m a **Cyber Security Student / Computer Programming Wiz** specializing in data cleaning, analysis, and storytelling.
+- 📊 I’m a **Cloud/System Engineer (Automation) Student / Computer Programming Wiz** specializing in data cleaning, analysis, and storytelling.
 - 🐍 Skilled in **Linux** and **Python**.
 - 🗄️ Experienced with **SQL**, relational databases, and data modeling.
-- 📊 Currently improving my skills in **Automation** and **Incident Response**.
+- 📊 Currently improving my skills in **Automation** and **Computer Programming**.
 - 🚀 Passionate about transforming raw data into **insights, dashboards, and predictive models**.
-I am also learning to use SOC tools with Kali Linux.
+I am also learning to be more efficient with Automation.

 ---